kevin7400/Kevin-finalproject/docs/ARCHITECTURE.md

    - Computes metrics for each model:
      - Regression: RMSE, MAE.
      - Direction: Accuracy, F1 (from sign of predicted return).
+   - Generates visualizations:
+     - Confusion matrices for all models
+     - Learning curves for LSTM
-   - Saves a comparison table to `data/results/model_comparison.csv`.
+   - Saves a comparison table to `results/model_comparison.csv`.

 ## 3. Design principles & decisions

 ### 3.1.
 Configuration-centric design

-All knobs live in `config.py`:
+All configuration constants live at the top of `src/data_loader.py`:

 - Ticker symbol and date ranges.
 - Train/test boundaries.
 - Lookback window.
 - LSTM hyperparameters.

-The rest of the code accesses configuration via `finance_lstm.config`, rather than hard-coding constants.
+The rest of the code accesses configuration via imports from `src.data_loader`, rather than hard-coding constants.
 This makes it easy to:

 - Re-run the pipeline on different time windows.
 - Switch to another index/ticker.